apache/doris-website/versioned_docs/version-2.0/admin-manual/cluster-management/load-balancing.md

 Verify the monitoring results: The indicators of the ProxySQL monitoring module are stored in the log table of the monitor library.
 The following is the monitoring of whether the connection is normal (monitoring of connect indicators):
 Note: There may be many connect_errors, this is because there is an error when the monitoring information is not configured.
-After the configuration, if the result of connect_error is NULL, it means normal。
+After the configuration, if the result of connect_error is NULL, it means normal.
 MySQL [(none)]> select * from mysql_server_connect_log;
 +---------------+------+------------------+-------------------------+---------------+
 | hostname      | port | time_start_us    | connect_success_time_us | connect_error |